Ebon Fisher: Scholarly endeavors

 Panel discussion at BRIC Arts on New York’s creative pioneers.
 At the discussion, “Pioneers!
-O’ Pioneers” in Brooklyn, 2016, Joe Amrhein of Pierogi Gallery presents a slide of a planning circle for Organism which drew in over 2,000 people for an all night “web jam” in Williamsburg, Brooklyn.
+O’ Pioneers” in Brooklyn, 2016, Joe Amrhein of Pierogi Gallery presents a slide of a planning circle for Organism, an event which drew in over 2,000 people for an all night “web jam” in Williamsburg, Brooklyn.
 Ebon Fisher, who directed Organism, is in the slide on the left in the black hat.
 Other panelists at BRIC Arts: Irving Sandler, Joyce Kozloff, Max Kozloff, Walter Robinson.
 Moderated by Paddy Johnson.

-Much of Fisher's work and writing redefines both art and technology as forms of environmental nurturing and cultivation, encouraging a paradigm shift that has gained the interest of numerous institutions of higher learning.
-In addition to teaching at MIT, the Massachusetts College of Art, the New School and the University of Iowa, Fisher has been invited to speak at New York University, Sarah Lawrence College, Bennington College, the University of Washington, the Rennselaer Polytechnic Institute, and Columbia University.
+Much of Fisher's work and writing anticipates the undermining of objective truth which advanced digital systems have contributed to in the 21st century.
+Beginning with his multimedia information ritual, Viscera, at MIT, Fisher has redefined both art and technology as forms of environmental nurturing and cultivation.
+Years after Fisher's early cultural experiments, psychologists began to embrace embodied and extended forms of cognition.
+Treating reality as an ecological continuum between mind and environment has gained further traction since the advent of Artificial Intelligence.
+In addition to teaching at MIT, the Massachusetts College of Art, the New School, and the University of Iowa, Fisher has been invited to speak at New York University, Sarah Lawrence College, Bennington College, the University of Washington, the Rennselaer Polytechnic Institute, and Columbia University.
 He has written on media and the arts for Art Byte, the Utne Reader, Digital Creativity Journal, the Walker Arts Center, the New York Council for the Arts and MIT’s Leonardo Journal.
-His bionic terms have appeared in Wired Magazine and numerous dictionaries and glossaries, and Fisher was invited to give a TEDx talk at the Academy of Art in Vilnius, Lithuania, and a Banquet Keynote at the Information Technology (IT) Revolutions Conference in Venice, Italy, sponsored by the European Union.
+His bionic terms have appeared in Wired Magazine and numerous dictionaries and glossaries.
+Fisher has given a TEDx talk at the Academy of Art in Vilnius, Lithuania, and a Banquet Keynote at the Information Technology (IT) Revolutions Conference in Venice, Italy, sponsored by the European Union.